 Students who fail to register during regular registration, which ends August 19, may late register online or with their faculty advisor.
 Late registration begins at 7:45 a.m., Friday, August 23 and ends at 11:59 p.m. on Tuesday, August 27.
 There is a $50 late fee for students enrolling in more than three hours during late registration; however, first-time freshmen are exempt from this fee.

 Late registrants must pay fees in Smith Hall by 4:30 p.m., Wednesday, August 28, or their classes may be purged from their schedules.
 Bills will not be mailed for courses scheduled during late registration.

 Once students have registered, classes can be dropped or added any time the registration system is available.
 Students are encouraged to drop/add courses as soon as they are aware that changes need to be made.

-Any additional fees for classes added during late registration must be paid by 3:45 p.m., Thursday, June 9, or the classes added will be purged from the student's schedule.
+Any additional fees for classes added during late registration must be paid by 4:30 p.m., Wednesday, August 28, or the classes added may be purged from the student's schedule.
 Students will not receive a bill in the mail for classes added during late registration.

 Withdrawal from Courses and Resignation from the University